Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Delegates/README.md

 ✅ **Delegates** are powerful tools in Unity for creating **dynamic, flexible, and modular code**.
 ✅ **Events** provide **safe, encapsulated** event handling.
 ✅ **Lambda expressions and `Action<>`/`Func<>`** make coding **concise and readable**.

-Let me know if you want deeper explanations or practical examples! 🚀